PWNAGERobotics/ScoutingPASS/README.md

 * Cycle Timer - Start the timer and with 1 click track cycle times of robots.
 * Field Image - Using an image of the field, select positions on the field.
 (Use to record starting point or shooting locations)

 These should cover most of your scouting team's data collection needs.
-PWNAGE's 2020 Infinite Recharge configuration file is included as an example.
+The REBUIT (2026) configuration file is included as an example.
 The import of the configuration file is in index.html and would need to be updated to import a different configuration file.
 Only import one configuration file.

 Since this is an HTML/JavaScript web page, scouters can use almost any device that has a web browser.
 If the device has a touchscreen the screen can be used to swipe back and forth between pages and interact with the data elements.
 The webpage only needs to be loaded once.
 Once loaded the functionality and data is stored locally in the webpage and doesn't need to be reloaded.
 The QR code generation and clear button only resets the form and does not cause the page to reload.
 This means that a cellular or WiFi connection is not needed at the competition as long as the webpage is loaded before the event.